sdr-enthusiasts/plane-alert-db/README.md

 - Distinctive \- Unique and/or special aircraft e.g The AN-225 Myria, NASA aircraft, Testbeds (163)
 - Dogs with Jobs \- Aircraft with specific roles and/or modifications (83)
 - Don't you know who I am ? \- Famous People.
 I was going to say notable, but I'll go with Famous (16)
 - Football  \- Actual, Aussie Rules or American.
-We don't discriminate.
-(2)
+We don't discriminate (2)
 - GAF \- Aircraft of the German Air Force, thank to Rhodan76 (318)
 - Gas Bags \- Would you like to ride in my beautiful balloon ?
 (14)
 - Governments \- Aircraft registered to Governments (223)
 - Gunship \- Brrrrrrrrrrrrrrrrrrrt (256)
 - Hired Gun \- Why do the dirty work when someone else can do it for you ?
 (47)
-- Historic \- It's older than I am, and most likely has a prop.
-(182)
+- Historic \- It's older than I am, and most likely has a prop (182)
 - Jesus he Knows me \- Aircraft owned and operated by Religious organisations (18)
 - Joe Cool \- Cool Planes.
-Or at least I think they are cool.
-(73)
+Or at least I think they are cool (73)
 - Jump Johnny Jump \- de Havilland Chipmunks.
-Air Cadets of a certain age will understand.
-(387)
+Air Cadets of a certain age will understand (387)
-- M\*A\*S\*H \- Air Ambulance and Medical Flights
+- M\*A\*S\*H \- Air Ambulance and Medical Flights (lots)
 - Nuclear \- Nuclear Emergency Support Team etc (15)
 - Other Air Forces \- Air Force aircraft that are not RAF or USAF (1763)
 - Other Navies \- Navy Aircraft that are not Royal Navy Fleet Air Arm or United States Navy (122)
 - Oxcart \- Intelligence gathering aircraft (431)
 - Police Forces \- Your friendly neighbourhood flying (insert local colloquialism here) (837)
-- Ptolemy would be proud \- Mapping and Aerial Survey aircraft.
-(70)
+- Ptolemy would be proud \- Mapping and Aerial Survey aircraft  (70)
 - Quango \- Nato, United Nations, World Bank etc (30)
 - Radiohead \- Very Very special aircraft.
-Think VC25.
-(6)
+Think VC25 (6)
 - RAF \- Aircraft of the Royal Air Force (231)
 - Royal Aircraft \- Aircraft used or owned by the UK Royal Family (8)
 - Royal Navy Fleet Air Arm \- Aircraft of the Royal Navy Fleet Air Arm (96)
-- Sam Tân \- Firefighting Aircraft.
-(288)
+- Sam Tân \- Firefighting Aircraft (288)
 - Sock Puppet \- Someone Pretending to be something they are not e.g. Covert DOJ Aircraft (174)
 - Special Forces \- The best of the best of the best.
-Sir.
-(156)
+Sir (156)
 - Toy Soldiers \- Armies from around the world (131)
 - UAV \- It's not natural, I tell 'ya (15)
 - UK National Police Air Service \- Your friendly neighbourhood flying bobby (24)
 - United States Navy \- United States naval avaitors.
-Some say they are the best of the best.
-(211)
+Some say they are the best of the best (211)
 - USAF \- Aircraft of the United States Air Force (2111)
 - Vanity Plate \- Distinctive registrations (64)
 - Watch Me Fly \- Flying and Training Schools (96)
 - Who needs an Engine ? \- Gliders etc (70)
-- You came here in that thing ? \- Microlights, tiny planes and helis..think Yakima Super Breezy (thanks skstrand).
-(88)
+- You came here in that thing ? \- Microlights, tiny planes and helis..think Yakima Super Breezy (thanks skstrand) (88)
 - Zoomies \- Fast jets, fighters.
-Anything that moves fast.
-(131)
+Anything that moves fast (131)

 # Planefence